okonomichiyaki/supercat/08-mobilization.md

 # Mobilization - Move | Influence

+Are any bot cities threatened?
+- Yes:
+	- Can bot neutralize control by moving?
+		- Yes:
+			- Move to neutralize control

 Does bot have unbuilt cities?
 - Yes:
 	- Does bot have fewer <ins>claims</ins> than <ins>unbuilt cities</ins>, and could bot move to claim any open slots?